-For a luxurious and traditional venue, consider the St. Paul Hotel.
+For a luxurious and traditional venue, consider The St. Paul Hotel.
 Located across from Rice Park, The Saint Paul Hotel is located “in the heart of it all,” says Mary Jo Maloney, the hotel’s Catering Sales Manager.
-With white lights on evergreen trees lining the sidewalks along the entrance, the Saint Paul Hotel is a “winter wonderland” setting, beautiful to couples and guests alike.
-Photo options abound between the grand staircase in the hotel, the suites and the park across the street.
-Maloney also points out that the hotel has been voted the top hotel for the wedding night as well as best hotel venue to host a wedding reception by Minnesota Bride.
+With white lights on evergreen trees lining the sidewalks along the entrance, The Saint Paul Hotel is a “winter wonderland” setting, beautiful to couples and guests alike.
+Photo options abound between the grand staircase in the hotel, the suites, and the park across the street.
+Maloney also points out that the hotel has been voted the top hotel for the wedding night as well as the best hotel venue to host a wedding reception by Minnesota Bride.

 “With experienced catering managers who have worked in the industry for over 20 years,” Mahoney points out their staff knows what they are doing, and it shows.

 Think ahead if you’re interested in considering this classic spot.
 Most couples schedule tours of the hotel soon after they are engaged, as it does tend to book up to 18 months in advance.
 “This allows time to enjoy the engagement glow prior to the wedding day planning.”
 Mahoney helpfully points out.